kubernetes/community/contributors/guide/README.md

 The first and foremost goal of the Kubernetes community to develop orchestration technology that radically simplifies the process of creating reliable distributed systems.
 However a second, equally important goal is the creation of a community that fosters easy, agile development of such orchestration systems.

 We therefore describe the expectations for members of the Kubernetes community.
-This document is intended to be a living one that evolves as the community evolves via the same PR and code review process that shapes the rest of the project.
+This document is intended to be a living one that evolves as the community evolves via the same pull request and code review process that shapes the rest of the project.
 It currently covers the expectations of conduct that govern all members of the community as well as the expectations around code review that govern all active contributors to Kubernetes.

 ### Code of Conduct

 Please make sure to read and observe our [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md)

-### Code Review

-For a brief description of the importance of code review, please read [On Code Review](https://git.k8s.io/community/contributors/devel/community-expectations.md#code-review).

-_Improvements needed_
-* edit above link to only provide code review section.
-* decide whether this is something that belongs in this section, or should be combined with Contributing instructions [below](/contributor-guide/contributors/guide#contributing).

 ### Thanks